 Summary

-The Weston Backwoods is a pretty tapered but not superset back so it makes for a good ride for those that want to get pretty surfy but still be centered enough for more steep powder riding and getting air.
-On top of that, it has a fast base and can really carve up groomers
+The Weston Backwoods is pretty tapered but not superset back, so it makes for a good ride for those who want to get pretty surfy but still be centered enough for more steep powder riding and getting air.
+It also has a fast base and can carve up groomers.

 Where To Buy